pymc-devs/pymc/GOVERNANCE.md

 * Voting will remain open for at least 3 days.
 * For the proposal to pass, at least 60% of the council must vote "Yes", and no more than 20% can vote "No".

 For decisions about the project the Council will perform it directly on the proposal issue.
-For decisions about people, such as electing or ejecting Core Contributors, the Council will vote privately.
+For decisions about people, such as electing or ejecting Team Members, the Council will vote privately.
 However the decision will be posted publicly in an issue ticket.

 ### Vote of no confidence
 In exceptional circumstances, Council Members as well as Core Contributors